Free delivery and quick, free installation

 • Provides an additional passageway

-• Large opening gives more airflow
+• The large opening gives more airflow

 • Doesn’t block outside noise